 3. Use a good passphrase

-Your passphrase protects your private key.
-Make it long, unpredictable, and use a password manager to store it.
+Your passphrase is the lock on your private key.
+Make it long and unpredictable, and let a password manager remember it so you’re not tempted to pick something you can type from memory.

 4. Verify fingerprints out-of-band